 A sophisticated (or lucky) plaintiff can thus avoid Section 1500 simply by filing in the right order.
 The rule emphasizes that Section 1500 serves no valid purpose.
 Indeed, the rule often operates as a trap for the unwary, resulting in the dismissal of suits filed by a plaintiff (or counsel) who was ignorant of the rule or made a simple filing mistake.
 This is unfair.
-And it "makes no sense" in light of any plausible purpose served by Section 1500, because "[w]hether a suit on the same claim is filed before or after an action in the [CFC], the Government's defense of it involves duplicative effort."
+And it "makes no sense" in light of any plausible purpose served by Section 1500, the Government's defense of it involves duplicative effort.